Introduction

 },

-• authToken This is an authentication token provided by Authentic8 Support.
+- authToken This is the API authentication token provided by Authentic8 Support

-• serverHost This is the Silo API endpoint.
-It is not configurable, and should be set to Enter extapi.authentic8.com.
+- serverHost This is the Silo API endpoint, which should always be set to: extapi.authentic8.com

-• breakerMode The breakerMode Boolean toggles the circuit breaker off or on.
+- breakerMode The breakerMode Boolean toggles the circuit breaker On or Off

 Here is an example file based on the settings discussed above: